TVNZ 1: Programming

 Long-running TVNZ 1 programmes include rural documentary show Country Calendar (since 1966) and consumer affairs show Fair Go (since 1977).
 The twice-weekly Lotto draw airs on TVNZ 1 at 8:00pm on Saturdays and 8:20pm on Wednesdays.

 News operation

-TVNZ 1 broadcasts approximately 35 hours of news bulletins and current affairs programming per week.
+TVNZ 1 broadcasts approximately 28 hours of news and current affairs programming per week.
 The flagship news bulletin is the daily hour-long 1 News at 6pm.
-Half-hour bulletins air on weekdays at midday (1 News at Midday) and 10:30pm (1 News Tonight).
 Breakfast airs from 6:00am to 9:00am on weekdays with five-minute bulletins every half-hour.
 The Māori language bulletin Te Karere airs at 4:00pm on weekdays.

-Seven Sharp is a weekday half-hour current affairs show following the 6pm bulletin.
-Hour-long long-form journalism shows include 20/20 on Monday evenings and Sunday on Sunday evenings.
+Seven Sharp is a half-hour current affairs magazine show, airing on weekdays following the 6pm news bulletin.
 The hour-long political affairs show Q+A airs on Sunday mornings.

 Technical details

 From launch in 1960 until digital television transition was completed on 1 December 2013, TVNZ 1 broadcast terrestrially using analogue PAL-B&G.

 The channel is broadcast on the government owned Kordia terrestrial network as well as on one of the two Kordia satellite transponders, which is included in channel packages on the Freeview, Igloo (2012–2017), and Sky platforms.